Zaid-Ajaj/Fable.Remoting/documentation/src/logging.md

 Logging is dead-simple to integrate with `Fable.Remoting`, if you are using Suave, then [Suave.SerilogExtensions](https://github.com/Zaid-Ajaj/Suave.SerilogExtensions) is what we recommend to use where [Serilog](https://github.com/Zaid-Ajaj/Suave.SerilogExtensions) is the logging framework of choice.

+> Suave.SerilogExtensions is specially written to work with Fable.Remoting, although it would work just great with any Suave app.
 > Logging extensions for Giraffe/Saturn are not yet available.

 ## Basic use case